Gregor Fisher: Rab C. Nesbitt

-In 1994/95, he played the title role in the BBC series The Tales of Para Handy, in which he was reunited with Rikki Fulton.
+In 1994–1995, he played the title role in the BBC series The Tales of Para Handy, in which he was reunited with Rikki Fulton.
 Fisher had also appeared in the 1999 sitcom Brotherly Love and in the 2002 sitcom Snoddy.
 He also appeared with Iain Glenn in the BBC Masterpiece theatre version of Kidnapped.

+Love Actually

 Fisher appeared in the 2000 BBC adaptation of Gormenghast.
 Fisher starred as a main character D.S.
-Doug Duvall in the drama Missing, made by SMG Productions in 2006: however, the two-part thriller was not broadcast on STV until November 2008.
+Doug Duvall in the drama Missing, made by SMG Productions in 2006, the two-part thriller was not broadcast on STV until November 2008.
 In November 2006, he starred as Grandpa Potts in Chitty Chitty Bang Bang, in a three-month run of the show in Edinburgh.
 Most recently he has starred in the BBC's adaption of Oliver Twist, in the role of Mr Bumble.

 In 2003, he appeared in the romantic comedy film Love Actually, where he played the role of the manager to fading music star, Billy Mack (Bill Nighy).
 In 2004, he played the role of Solanio in the Michael Radford film, The Merchant of Venice.
 In an interview in The Metro on 20 February 2008 he stated that he is no longer recognised as Rab C. Nesbitt, and rather is more likely to be stopped by fans for his recent role as Mr Bumble in Oliver Twist.
 Empty, a comedy series starring Fisher, began on BBC2 on 28 February 2008.

+Rab C. Nesbitt renewal

 On BBC2, on 23 December 2008, he reprised his role as Rab C Nesbitt in a Christmas special.
 Fisher's autobiography, The Boy from Nowhere, was published in 2015.
 To coincide with the publication, BBC One Scotland broadcast a documentary, In Search of Gregor Fisher, which followed Fisher and ghostwriter Melanie Reid during part of their research for the book.